 This according to “Strange fruit?: Lady sings the blues as a crossover film” by Gary Storhoff (Journal of popular film and television XXX/2 [summer 2002] pp. 105–113).

 Today is Diana Ross’s 70th birthday!
-Above and below, her portrayal of Lady Day.
+Below, her portrayal of Lady Day.